Leonard McNally

-Leonard Patrick McNally (1752–1820) or MacNally was an Irish barrister, playwright, lyricist, founding member of the United Irishmen and spy for the British Government within Irish republican circles.
+Leonard McNally or MacNally (27 September 1752 – 13 February 1820) was an Irish barrister, playwright, lyricist, founding member of the United Irishmen and spy for the British Government within Irish republican circles.

 He was a successful lawyer in late 18th and early 19th century Dublin, and wrote a law book that was crucial in the development of the "beyond reasonable doubt" standard in criminal trials.
 However, during his time, he was best known for his popular comic operas and plays, together with his most enduring work, the romantic song "The Lass of Richmond Hill".
 He is now mainly remembered as a very important informer for the British government within the Irish revolutionary society, the United Irishmen and played a major role in the defeat of the Irish Rebellion of 1798.
 In return for payments from the government, McNally would betray his United Irishmen colleagues to the authorities and then, as defence counsel at their trial, secretly collaborate with the prosecution to secure a conviction.
 His notable republican clients included Napper Tandy, Wolfe Tone, Robert Emmet and Lord Edward FitzGerald.

-McNally is regarded as one of the most infamous and disreputable traitors in Irish history.

 Early life

-McNally was born in Dublin in 1752, the son of William McNally, a merchant and wine importer, and Louisa Featherstone.
+McNally was born in Dublin in 1752, the son of a merchant and wine importer.
 He was raised by his mother with the support of his uncle.
-McNally was born into a Roman Catholic family with origins in County Monaghan, but at some point in the 1760s he converted to the Church of Ireland.
-He was passionate about theatre and entirely self-educated, and he initially became a merchant in Bordeaux like his father.
+McNally was born into a Roman Catholic family, but at some point in the 1760s he converted to the Church of Ireland.
+He was passionate about theatre, entirely self-educated and initially became a merchant in Bordeaux like his father.

 However, in 1774 he went to London to study law at the Middle Temple but returned to Dublin to be called to the Irish bar in 1776.
 After returning to London in the late 1770s he qualified as a barrister in England, as well, in 1783.
 He practised for a short time in London, and, while there, supplemented his income by writing plays and editing The Public Ledger.